SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/validate-security-tokens.md

 There are a couple of options to perform the actual validation:

 1. Orchestrate the validation code yourself.
-    * May or may not require physical SuperOffice certificates, i.e. can use the [OpenID Connect metadata endpoint][8] to get the required information.
+    * May or may not require physical SuperOffice certificates (can use the [OpenID Connect metadata endpoint][8] to get the required information).

-2. Use [SuperOffice.Online.Core][6] NuGet package for .NET Framework
+2. Use [SuperOffice.Online.Core][6] NuGet package for .NET Framework.
     * This required SuperOffice certificates.

-3. Use [SuperOffice.WebApi][9] NuGet package written for .NET Standard 2.0
+3. Use [SuperOffice.WebApi][9] NuGet package written for .NET Standard 2.0.
     * This uses the [OpenID Connect metadata endpoint][8].

+## What does it mean to validate tokens?

+1. Is the JWT well-formed (has 3 period-separated sections)?
+2. Parse the string and extract and B64 decode the components - are they valid JSON?
+3. Is the signature OK?
+4. Are the standard claims OK?
+Check there is a required **sub** claim and other OICD claims.
+5. Check the namespace-specific claims.

+If any of these tests fail, the JWT should be rejected and not trusted.

+## Why should I validate tokens?

+Token validation establishes **trust** for the authentication mechanism:

+* The token was issued by SuperOffice
+* The token was issued to this user
+* That user has granted the application access to the listed operation

 ## Using SuperOffice.WebApi